DevOluwapelumi/Group-Chat-App/README.md

 Real-Time Messaging: The core feature of a group chat app is the ability to send and receive messages in real-time.
 Messages can include text, images, videos, GIFs, emojis, and more.

-Notifications: Users receive notifications when new messages are sent in a group they're part of.
+Notifications: Users receive notifications when new messages are sent to a group they're part of.
 This ensures that important conversations are not missed.

 Multimedia Sharing: Group chat apps allow users to share a wide range of multimedia content, such as images, videos, documents, and links.